-Lay out your wing as you would for the forward launch.
-However, this time turn to face it, passing one entire set of risers over your head as you turn.
-Now you can inflate the glider with your body weight and the A-risers.
+Lay out your wing as you would for the forward launch, turn to face it passing one entire set of risers over your head as you turn.
+Inflate the glider using your body weight with your hands on the A-risers just to guide if necessary.
 Once the wing is overhead, release the risers, brake gently if necessary, turn and launch.